wasswaenockmale/wasswaenockmale.github.io/README.md

 ###### The ticked checkboxes above show the elements that I have included on my portifolio web page.
 ![Headshot|200x200,20%](./img/head_shot_enock.png)
-Like Linux Torva said:
+Slogan
 > Stay quiet and write code.
-And let your code speack for you
+And let your code speack for you.

+To all developers, Let the code you write speak for you.

 ### Bash code highlight.
 ```bash